awsteere/angular-issues-app/README.md

 Clone this repository.

+Cd to the repository.

+Run `npm install` to install the dependencies.
+This step can take a long time (10+ minutes).

+## Build

-Run `ng build` to build the server and download the node_modules.
+Run `ng build` to build the server.

-## Running the Angular Issues App
+## Running the project in a development server

 Run `ng serve --open` to start the server and open the web page.
-The title, user and assignee links will open a new tab for more details.

 ## Running unit tests